echo-noise/Emote-Card/README.md

 ( [English Readme](README.md) | [Brazilian Portuguese Readme](README.ptbr.md) )
 # Emote Card

-Application made following DIO's "Creating a Business Card List App using Kotlin", modified to be used as a journal where the user can associate an emote to each entry with the addition of the color picker library: https://github.com/kristiyanP/colorpicker
+Application made following DIO's "Creating a Business Card List App using Kotlin", modified to be used as a journal where the user can associate an emote to each entry + addition of the color picker library: https://github.com/kristiyanP/colorpicker

 ## Functionalities: